cod-services/cod/doc/technical/ctcp.md

     \001PING timestamp\001

-where `timestamp' is the current time encoded in any form the querying client finds convienent.
+where `timestamp` is the current time encoded in any form the querying client finds convienent.
 The replying client sends back an identical message inside a notice: